Scene Display

 First-Person Viewpoint Change Mode

-• Turn ON the “Viewpoint Operation Mode Toggle Button” in the Scene Bar
+• Turn ON the “First-person viewpoint control mode” Button in the Scene Bar

 • Press the “1” key on the keyboard while the Scene View has focus (press the “3” key to return to the default mode)